“The quality of your life is a direct reflection of the quality of the questions you are asking yourself.”

 What does Egongelical mean?

-Ego is the central issue for all of us.
-We all develop an idea of our self that we then allow to get in the way of ourselves.
+The ego is the central issue for all of us.
+We all develop an idea of ourselves that we then allow to get in the way of ourselves.
 It is what I believe Jesus was talking about and why he challenged us the way he did.
 It reframes theology away from the 1700’s of doctrinal entropy and puts the biblical narrative back into its context, which allows it to speak freely to us today.
 It rejects our different systematic theological approach to Scripture and adopts an Analytical Narrative approach using historical and modern research methodology.
 It places faith in Jesus alone – not Jesus + another doctrine.
 The personal side is about internal wholeness and peace.
-The mission of Egongelicalism is Jesus’ one new command – to love as he loved us.
+Egongelicalism is Jesus’ one new command to love as he loved us.

 The Holy Spirit